 The second thing is oftentimes, it is not the health plan that decides unilaterally it wants to leave the market.
-Its provider segment has left it and this product line ment has left it and this product line.
+Its provider segment has left it and this product line.

 I just had a situation two weeks ago in St. Louis where 380 providers or 380 doctors, 75 of them who were employees of a hospital system decided we are not very good at this.
 We are going to leave.
 We are giving 90 days notice and we are out of here.